RMITLibrary/rmit-ui/README.md

 ```bash
 npm run start
 ```
+## Make your edits

+Commit changes, make a pull request or

 ## Compile for live

 ```bash
 hugo
 ```
-Then rename the "public" folder as "docs" and push to Gihub
+Then rename the "public" folder as "docs" and push to GitHub

 ## Bus